 The key is to create something good while balancing your own skill level with your ideas.
 But since there are no rules about what kind of clock to make, there's no single right answer.

-Ōkuma: It's about challenging yourself with difficult techniques and seeing how much you can achieve.
+Ōkuma: It's about challenging yourself with difficult techniques and seeing how well you execute them.
 It's just like figure skating judging.

 Nadia: In the international class at my French school, you rarely got full marks just by giving the standard answer to an assignment.
-Students didn't try to "find the answer the teacher expected"; they explored how to surprise the teacher, how to make them think, "Oh, they went this way!"
-They might even draw a picture for an essay assignment.
+Students didn't try to "find the answer the teacher expected."
+Instead, they explored how to surprise the teacher or make them think, "Oh, they went this way!"
+Like submitting a drawing for an essay assignment.

-Nadezhda: You start seriously thinking about how to come up with ideas that are different from everyone else's.
+Nadezhda: You start seriously thinking about how to come up with ideas that are different from others.

 I once entered an essay contest in Canada when my English wasn't very good yet.
 I figured I couldn't beat native English speakers using conventional methods, so I wrote a poem and submitted it.
 Unbelievably, I won first prize.